Prediction intervals for neural network models using weighted asymmetric loss functions: Final thoughts and future work

 \subsection{Future work}

-Although we have shown the method presented here works for linear models and for an expressive model, it cannot be ruled out that the method is less successful for a specific class of models.
-Finding the weaknesses creates a better understanding of the possible applications of the method.
+Although we have demonstrated that the proposed method works for both linear and expressive models, it may be less effective in specific cases.
+Identifying these weaknesses can help improve our understanding of the method's potential applications.

-The relationship between the optimal model parameters $\theta$ and hyperparameters of the model is generally complex and not straight-forward.
-The relation between the percentile $\alpha$ and the resulting model parameters $\theta$, in particular with regards to continuity and regularity, is one worth exploring.
+The relationship between the optimal model parameters $\theta$ and hyperparameters is generally complex and not straightforward.
+It is worthwhile to explore the relationship between the percentile $\alpha$ and the resulting model parameters $\theta$, particularly in terms of continuity and regularity.

-Different asymmetric loss functions may result in other interesting minimalisations.
-We conjecture a similar result exists for a weighted MSE minimisation, where the predicted value is related to an amount of variations away from prediction found by minimising MSE.
+Using different asymmetric loss functions may lead to other interesting minimizations.
+We conjecture that a similar result exists for a weighted MSE minimisation, where the predicted value is related to the amount of deviation from the prediction found by minimising MSE.
 This should be directly related to the chosen weight $\alpha$.

 Finally, our method works well in practice even though its theoretical requirements are not guaranteed to be satisfied by the standard model training algorithm (see Sec.~\ref{sec:connection}).
-This surprising fact deserves further investigation, which could lead to interesting discoveries about how neural networks learn during training.
+This surprising finding warrants further investigation, which could lead to interesting insights into how neural networks learn during training.